600 Divided By 12

 0

 We start by asking how many times 12 goes into 60 (the first two digits of 600).
 It goes 5 times (5 x 12 = 60).
-We subtract 60 from 60, leaving 0.
+Because of that, we subtract 60 from 60, leaving 0.
 Then we bring down the next digit (0).
-12 goes into 0 zero times, resulting in a final remainder of 0.
-Therefore, 600 divided by 12 equals 50.
+Also, 12 goes into 0 zero times, resulting in a final remainder of 0.
+That's why, 600 divided by 12 equals 50.

 2. Using Multiplication: We can approach division as the inverse of multiplication.
 We ask ourselves, "What number, when multiplied by 12, equals 600?"
 Through trial and error or knowledge of multiplication tables, we find that 50 x 12 = 600.
-Therefore, 600 ÷ 12 = 50.
+So, 600 ÷ 12 = 50.

 3. Factoring: We can break down both the dividend and divisor into their prime factors.